 An entire book could be written about Federal Reserve policies and the Great Depression — a decade-long, deep economic downturn when production numbers plunged and unemployment figures skyrocketed.
 It’s been acknowledged that mistakes the Fed made contributed to this economic disaster.

 During this time period, the Fed was largely decentralized, and leaders disagreed on how to address the growing economic challenges.
 Some policies were implemented that unintentionally hurt the economy.
 The Fed raised interest rates in 1928 and 1929 to limit securities speculation, and economic activity slowed.
-The Fed made the same error in judgment in 1931, on the brink of the Great Depression.
+The Fed made the same error in judgment in 1931, at the start of the Great Depression.

 In 1973, President Richard Nixon stopped using the gold standard to support the U.S. dollar.
 When inflation rates tripled, the Fed doubled its interest rates and kept increasing them until the rate reached 13% in July 1974.
 Then, in January 1975, it was significantly dropped to 7.5%.